Custody Considerations: Step-By-Step

 Custody Consideration #1: Type of Arrangement

-One of the first steps in determining who will get custody of a child is to understand your options regarding different types of potential custody arrangements.
+One of the first steps in determining who will get custody of a child is understanding your options regarding different types of potential custody arrangements.
 For example, you and the child's other parent may wish to work out an arrangement under which you both make decisions on the child's upbringing and welfare.
 This is called "joint legal custody" in most states.
 Or, you may feel that your child's other parent is currently unfit or incapable of any parental responsibility, in which case you may wish to pursue "sole custody" of your child.

 Custody Consideration #2: The Decision-Maker (Parents or the Court)

-The Parents as Decision-Maker
+The Parents as Decision-Makers